BadrChoubai/atoolforparsingandrunninghttpfiles/README.md

 `atfparhf` for short

-This is a command-line tool that can parse `.http` files and run the resulting collection of any requests found inside of them.
+This is a command-line tool that can parse `.http` files and run the resulting collection of any requests found inside them.

 ## Why?